When you think about Anglesey, what are the first thoughts that come into your mind?

 One of its most famous landmarks dates from 1815 – the Marquess of Anglesey’s Column – and was erected two years after the Battle of Waterloo.
 The statue on top wasn’t added until 1860, when its namesake, Henry William Paget, died and was chosen to commemorate the site.
 But Henry was certainly well-deserving.
 He was second in command to Wellington at this world-changing battle.

 Unfortunately, visitors can no longer go inside the column due to safety concerns – however, that doesn’t make the Marquess of Anglesey’s Column any less impressive.
-We thoroughly recommend a trip to this iconic landmark.
+We thoroughly recommend a trip to this iconic landmark, as part of your Anglesey history tour.
 Especially if you’re in the mood for a picnic.

 Also known as Llanddwyn Island, this narrow corridor of land is a fantastic location for some of Anglesey’s most special history.